dabbler0/hack-per-day/_posts/2014-04-27-more-nlp-experiments.md

 Training is done with [MLE][MLE] scoring, and optimized using an iterative numeric method like [Stochastic Gradient Descent][gdescent] or [Brent's Approximation][brent].
 I am going to use a very simplified form of Stochastic Gradient descent for my training.

 Boilerplate OOP: I'll add class `LogisticModel` extending `Estimator`.
 My input and output vectors will be the standard neural-net vectors for text -- unigram word counts.
-This makes my logistic model a little bit less powerful (generalisable) than the Markov Model before, but ultimately a `LogisticModel` can be used as the transition probability estimator for a [Conditional Random Field][crf], which is more powerful than a Markov Model.
+This makes my logistic model a little bit less powerful (generalisable) than the Markov Model before, but ultimately a `LogisticModel` can be used as the transition probability estimator for a [Conditional Random Field][CRF], which is more powerful than a Markov Model.

 Before I link `LogisticModel` into the `Estimator` interface, I'll deal with points the way that the `LogisticModel` naturally wants to -- accepting n-dimensional points with classifications and outputting the same.
 So, operations we can perform on a  `LogisticModel` are `feedPoint(point)`, `train()`, and `estimatePoint(vector)`. `train()` will take all the points given in `feedPoint()`, perform gradient descent on them to get the maximum-likelyhood model parameters, and then `estimatePoint(vector)` will apply the sigmoid function to estimate the probability using those parameters.